 In 2009, Wilhelm had a postdoc position at the University of Queensland in Brisbane/Australia.
 During this time he studied metal complexes (zinc, silver) and their reaction mechanisms.
 From 2010 to 2012 he had another postdoc position at the Technical University of Munich, where his research focused on silane chemistry, CO2 fixation as well as ionic liquids.

 At Kador & Partner, Wilhelm focuses on granting, opposition and appeal procedures in the area of chemistry, particularly polymer chemistry, as well as in the area of computer implemented inventions.
 Wilhelm is fluent in German and English.

 Whenever his time allows, he is out mountaineering or skiing but he also enjoys spending time on new computer systems and car mechanics.

 Silke studied Spanish and English languages at Leipzig University.
 After completing her studies in 1986, she was employed as a translator at an internationally operating company, which specialized in refrigeration technology.

 Silke joined Kador & Partner in October 1991 and took over the position of office manager at the beginning of 1993.
 She is responsible for all kinds of organizational work, including, in particular, the time monitoring of due dates.

 Dr. Otto Berngruber

-born 1942, is a chemist and has been admitted as a German and European patent attorney since 1976.
-For our office, Dr. Berngruber deals principally with patent matters in the field of chemistry, biochemistry, pharmaceutics and mechanics.
-In addition, he has a long experience in dealing with trade mark matters.
+is a chemist and has been a German and European Patent Attorney since 1976.
+For our office, Otto deals mainly with patent matters in the fields of chemistry, biochemistry, pharmaceutics and mechanics.
+In addition, he has long years of experience in dealing with trade mark matters.